bartosovic-lab/nanoscope/README.md

 This documentation will cover the Single cell nanoCut&Tag, Nature Protocols 2023, in deepth to successfully reproduce the step by step bioinformatic workflow described in the paper.
 The pipeline is composed three majors axes, [Set Up](#set-up), [Preprocessing](#preprocessing) and [Downstream Analysis](#downstream-analysis) which will be broken down in sub-units to facilitate the go-through.

-# Data Availability
+# Data availability
 All raw and processed files can be found as supplementary files in the [GEO repository](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198467).
 Seurat .rds object can also be used to start the analysis at the [Downstream Analysis](#downstream-analysis).

-# Set Up
+# Set up
-The whole project has been run on a High Performance Computing (HPC) linux cluster under CentOS(check version) with htcondor scheduler.
+The whole project has been run on a High Performance Computing (HPC) linux cluster under CentOS (release:7.9.2009) with htcondor workflow management system.
 If you fancy using MacOS or Windows, please design your set up accordingly.

 ## Prepare environment